datarightplus/datarightplus-website/content/en/participate/contribution-guidelines/_index.md

 Here's a quick guide on providing a suggestion to a specification by way of Pull Request.

-1. Fork the appropriate specification, for instance the [CDR Plus: Security Baseline](https://github.com/cdrplus/cdrplus-infosec-baseline) on GitHub.
+1. Fork the appropriate specification, for instance the [DataRight Plus: Security Baseline](https://github.com/cdrplus/cdrplus-infosec-baseline) on GitHub.
 1. Make your changes and send a pull request (PR).
 1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. **Don't** alter front matter.
 1. Wait for the automated PR workflow to complete successfully.